Planter Boxes: 5 Tips for Selecting the Best One

 Planter boxes are made from various materials, including wood, plastic, metal, and fabric.
 Each material has its pros and cons.

-Wood Planting Boxes
+Wood Planter Boxes

 Wood is a natural material that looks great but can be susceptible to rot and decay.
 So you have to be careful selecting the wood type.
 Cedar and redwood are your best options.
 Both are durable and rot-resistant.